ax-va/Pytest-Okken-2022/terms.md

+**Change detector tests = tests that break during valid refactoring**

+When tests fail whenever the code changes, they are change detector tests.
+This problem occurs because mocking tests implementation, but not behavior.

 **Happy-path testing = a type of software testing that uses known input and produces an expected output**

 **Line coverage = calculated by dividing the total number of lines run divided by the total lines of code**